by Tracy Johnson

 How many restaurants do you visit in the course of a year?
 A lot.
 It’s fun to try new places.
 You probably even return to a few on occasion.

-I’m all for marketing and advertising.
-But as you can see, most stations don’t need more listeners.
+Most stations don’t need more listeners.
 They need to convert those already tuning in.

 Here’s some math on how valuable fan conversation can be.

 Note: Yes, I know the math is flawed.
 It’s impossible for the 90,000 people to listen for less than 1/2 a quarter hour per week, since ratings register either a full quarter hour or none.
 I’m showing this for demonstration purposes with the actual amount of listening, not measured listening (quarter hours).By the way, Nielsen reports that nearly 1/2 of all non-P1 listeners tune into stations for just 2.5 minutes.

 What would happen to a station’s ratings if it could increase the fan base from 10% to just 15%?

 Imagine the explosion in ratings by driving the fan percentage to 20%.

 Converting casual customers to fans takes time, and can be costly.
 It’s also where more marketing, advertising and contesting budgets should be invested.